guialfredo/columbo-root-cause-explorer/README.md

 # 🕵️ Columbo: Root Cause Explorer in Containerized Architectures

-> *"Just one more thing..."* — Your AI debugging partner for containerized systems
+> *"Just one more thing..."* — Your investigation partner for containerized systems.

 </div>